amuzetnoM/cthulu/SYSTEM_REPORT.md

 ## 🎯 MISSION STATEMENT

-**Objective:** Transform Cthulu into a cutting-edge, self-improving trading system with:
+**Objective:** Precision tuning Cthulu into a cutting-edge, self-improving trading system with:
 - Zero fatal errors for extended periods (target: 120+ minutes)
 - Surgical precision in signal generation and execution
 - Dynamic equity/balance protection at all market conditions